 - Even if you plant early, plan on losing about 5 to 10% of your plants.
 So order a few extra.

 - If you are planting June bearing plants you will not get a crop the first year!

-- Planting at the right depth is super important (see more below).
+- Planting bare root strawberries at the right depth is super important (see more below).

 - Once your order of plants arrives the clock is ticking to get them in the ground, the longer you let them sit un-planted the higher your loss rate will be.

-Second, you will need to cut back the roots by about 1/3.
+The second step in planting bare root strawberries is cutting back the roots.
+You will need to cut back the roots by about 1/3.
 Doing this prevents crowding of the roots and stimulates root growth.
-You could also water the plants with a very mild liquid fertilizer, being organic I like to use fish emulsion.
+You could also water the plants with a very mild liquid fertilizer, like to use fish emulsion.

 Third, to plant just insert a garden trowel into the soil push it forward, fan out the roots in the hole and then pull out the shovel.

 Getting the right planting depth is super important.
-The crown of the plant needs to be set just at soil level, too deep will effect fruit and runner production.
-To high will effect the plants overall health.
+The crown of the plant needs to be set just at soil level, too deep will affect fruit and runner production.
+Too high will affect the plant’s overall health.
 Just get those roots in the ground and be sure the plant is stable, but don’t bury that crown too deep!